Tibladar/StopDiscordTracking/README.md

 - Download the plugin [StopTracking.plugin.js](https://raw.githubusercontent.com/Tibladar/StopDiscordTracking/main/StopTracking.plugin.js) (Ctrl+S)
 - Open your plugins folder: BetterDiscord Settings -> Plugins -> Click on the button next to the heading
 - Move the downloaded file there
+- Activate the plugin in the BetterDiscord plugin menu

 ## Technical details